 The positive aspects of Europe, such as increased trade and better rates for business, are not issues that are likely to swell any amount of enthusiasm in your average UK household.
-But the negative aspects of our membership – such as the percieved immigration crisis, or the erosion of UK sovereignty – generate huge and vigorous debate.
-Contentious issues mixed with an already disillusioned UK public make for an explosive cocktail with the EU referendum just 4 months away.
+But the negative aspects of our membership – such as the perceived immigration crisis, or the erosion of UK sovereignty – generate huge and vigorous debate.
+Contentious issues mixed with an already disillusioned UK public make for an explosive cocktail with the EU Referendum just 4 months away.

 If David Cameron truly does want Britain to stay in the EU, he could have at least improved the state of our country before asking people whether they want change.
 With a population ravaged by wage stagnation, locked out of an increasingly unaffordable housing market and lacking in any real financial or job security, to vote on whether or not to change the status quo, most will be in no doubt that something needs to change in order for their lives to improve.

 Essentially, by asking an overwhelmingly angry UK population to decide our fate, it is becoming increasingly obvious that people are willing to let their heart rule their heads.

 David Cameron’s attempt to appease the Eurosceptics by negotiating virtually meaningless policies – especially with regards to EU migrant benefits – will have little effect in persuading the majority.
 Many Eurosceptics are already dead-set that immigration has been the scourge of modern Britain, and no attempt to curb their arrival will be sufficient for some.